richtarcsikaron/PAD_PrototypeForMergeData/README.md

   - Reading all the folders from the selected folders
   - Reading the .xlsx files in the subfolders
   - merging and writing the content to a new .xlsx file
- - The .xaml file with the VBA macro.
+ - The .xlsm file with the VBA macro.
    - The macro is needed to find the colored cells in the files.
 I know it's not the best solution, but I just wanted a fast solution